 List of coffee shops in Amsterdam

-There's a 193 coffee shops located in Amsterdam.
+There's a over 100 coffee shops located in Amsterdam.
 About a third of the total number in the Netherlands.
-Below is an overview map of the coffee shops in Amsterdam.
+Below is a small selection of coffee shops in the center of Amsterdam.

 Know your limits

 It is very important to keep in mind that the weed, hashish, marijuana and cannabis in the coffee shops of Amsterdam may be much stronger than most visitors to the city are used to.
 Therefore it's better not to choose the strongest one the menu right away.
 After all, what is normal for an everyday user, may be too much for a beginner.
 This could really ruin an evening.

 For the same reason, it is better not to consume already prepared joints and 'space cakes' if you are not sure whether you can handle it.
 The amount of cannabis that these products contain varies, and sometimes this can be quite a lot.
 If you are unsure, please ask the staff.
 They will often have no problems to give you advice about this.